 From 2020 to 2023, other nice people wrote here on my weblog and ensured that Kümmerle's weblog not only became more varied, but also a lot more informative.
 But then I decided again to use my blog solely for myself and outsource the guest posts to the blog's forum.

-Thomas Aurich is not only a city councilor in Heilbronn, but since 1983, with the opening of the "old town", as a restaurateur and Heilbronn would be unthinkable without him.
+Thomas Aurich is not only a city councilor in Heilbronn, but has also been on the road as a restaurateur since 1983 with the opening of the "Altstadt" and Heilbronn would be unimaginable without him.
 I have Thomas Aurich as a very busy and also quarrelsome fellow citizen, who always makes sure that the sidewalks in Heilbronn are still frequented after the shops have closed.
 So I am particularly pleased that I was able to win him over as a guest blogger.